-10.4.4.
+10.4.6.
 Redress and Sanctions

 Where a complaint is substantiated or where it is determined that the complainant filed a complaint that was vexatious or made in bad faith, appropriate corrective or disciplinary action is taken by the College.
-Such action may include but is not limited to requiring an apology, counselling, education, training, suspension, leave without pay, demotion, transfer, termination of employment or expulsion.
+Such action may include but is not limited to requiring an apology, counselling, education, training, leave without pay, demotion, transfer, discipline up to and including termination of employment or expulsion.